 Skills and qualifications JSNA

 A high proportion of people in Rochdale borough have few qualifications.
-In the Annual Population Survey from January to December 2017, it was estimated that 11.9 per cent of the working-age population in Rochdale had no qualifications (Office for National Statistics).
+In the latest Census figures from the Office of National Statistics 2021, it was estimated that 12.1 per cent of the working-age population in Rochdale had no qualifications (Office for National Statistics).

 The importance of education to health